noseglid/gulp-grep-fail/README.md

 `grepFail(predicates, [options])`

   * **predicates** `(string|array)` string(s) to grep for and fail if they exist
-  * **options.expectMatch** `(boolean) - optional` default behaviour is to throw an error if a match is found.
+  * **options.inverse** `(boolean) - optional` default behaviour is to throw an error if a match is found.
 Optionally, you can set this param to true so that it fails if it is expecting values to match.

 ## License